AdobeDocs/experience-manager-64.en/help/assets/check-out-and-submit-assets.md

    The modified asset is checked in to AEM Assets and is available to other users for editing.

-## Forced Check In {#forced-check-in}
+## Forced check-in {#forced-check-in}

-Administrators can check in assets that are checked out by other users.
+Administrators can check-in assets that are checked out by other users.

 1. Log in to AEM Assets as an administrator.
 1. From the Assets UI select one or more assets that have been checked out by other users.